 Our Commitment

-The media industry does not accurately reflect the people it serves – only about 17 percent of journalists are racial minorities (compared to nearly a third of the U.S. population), and men still dominate newsrooms even though two-thirds of journalism grads are women.
+The media industry does not accurately reflect the people it serves – only about 18 percent of full-time journalists are racial minorities (compared to more than a third of the U.S. population), and men still dominate newsrooms even though two-thirds of journalism grads are women.

 Diverse views are critical in journalism.
 To that end, the school is committed to proactively fostering diversity and inclusion throughout its curriculum, hiring, and day-to-day practices.